Greece Moments Greece Moments

 Walk through the old town

-Arrived at the Platia Kairis with its striking fountain house, numerous cafés invite you to take a short break.
-With a cool Freddo you can watch the hustle and bustle.
+Once you arrive at the Platia Kairis with its striking fountain, numerous cafés invite you to take a short break.
+With a cool Freddo in hand, you can sit back and watch the hustle and bustle.

 platia kairis andros chora